ubccr/xdmod/docs/howto-summary-charts.md

 tab" checkbox.

-To change the charts that appear in users' Summary tabs by default, you'll need to create a chart and add its JSON definition to a list of summary charts for each user type.
+To change the charts that appear in users' Summary tabs by default, you'll need to create a chart and add its JSON definition to the XDMoD configuration files.

 The easiest way to create a JSON definition for a chart is interactively, using Metric Explorer's JSON export function: